9 Minute Read

 - Steer clear of debt.
 If you have debt, slash it as fast as you can—student loans, included.
 If Sallie Mae is living in your spare bedroom, kick her out ASAP.

 - Live below your means.
 Just say no to things you can’t buy with cash!
 Overspending every month can dramatically impact your ability to save for retirement.

 - Raise your standard of living slowly.
 This is not the time to grow leaps and bounds in houses or cars.
 Paid-for clunkers and small apartment rentals will do just fine while you secure your financial footing.

 - If you’re married, get on the same page about money.
 This is one of the most important steps you can take to build wealth.

 - Start early.
-As you can see in our example above, it doesn’t take a lot of money to build a million-dollar retirement—as long as you start early!
-Start by investing just $200 a month, then add to that amount as your income grows over the years.
-That’s a wealth-building habit that will pay off not just in dollars, but in new opportunities for you down the road.
+As you can see in the example above, it doesn’t take a lot of money to build a million-dollar retirement—as long as you start early!
+Begin by investing just $200 a month, then add to that amount as your income grows over the years.
+That’s a wealth-building habit that will pay off not just in dollars, but in opportunities for you down the road.

 "Gain wisdom and truth when it comes to financial management," Jesse added.
 "You’re in charge of your own future.
 Learn all you can about staying intentional with your money now, and the rest of your working career."

 For folks in their 30s, life is in full swing.
 You might have kids, a mortgage, and monthly expenses that seem to eat away at your income.
 Saving for retirement could easily take a back seat to everyday living expenses.
 That’s not okay!